-If you are paid or credited fully or partly franked dividends, or non-share dividends - that is, they carry franking credits for which you are entitled to claim franking tax offsets - your assessable income includes both the amount of the dividends you were paid or credited and the amount of franking credits attached to the dividends.
-You must include both amounts when you lodge your tax return - tax is payable at your applicable tax rate on these amounts.
+If you are paid or credited franked dividends or non-share dividends (that is, they carry franking credits for which you are entitled to claim franking tax offsets) your assessable income includes both the amount of the dividends you were paid or credited and the amount of franking credits attached to the dividends.
+You must include both amounts when you lodge your tax return.
+Tax is payable at your applicable tax rate on these amounts.